Standup paddleboarding: SUP fishing

-The introduction of SUPs to the fishing world provided a new low cost alternative to anglers looking to explore shallow water estuaries in the solo skiff category.
-The inflatable SUP could be easily traveled with or transported to destination fishing locations by car, boat and even seaplane and packed as luggage on commercial airlines for use at travel destinations.
-This portability extended the anglers fishing range and ability to fish previously unexplored areas.
-A paddle board's minuscule draft allows fishermen to access extremely shallow estuaries that skiffs can not, thus increases their popularity specifically amongst fly fisherman and anglers sight fishing.
+The introduction of SUPs to the fishing world provided a new low-cost alternative to anglers looking to explore shallow water estuaries in the solo skiff category.
+The inflatable SUP could be easily traveled with or transported to destination fishing locations by car, boat, and even seaplane and packed as luggage on commercial airlines for use at travel destinations.
+This portability extended the anglers' fishing range and ability to fish previously unexplored areas.
+A paddleboard's minuscule draft allows fishermen to access extremely shallow estuaries that skiffs can not, thus increasing their popularity specifically amongst fly fishermen and anglers who are sight fishing.
 SUPs do not displace as much as a traditional skiff, therefore allowing anglers to approach fish in shallow water without alerting them to their presence.

 A few fishing-specific SUPs are designed for mounting an engine, further extending the angler's range and creating a new hybrid SUP category.
-Powered fishing SUPS combine the advantages of engine propelled shallow-water fishing vessels with the advantage of stability offered by SUPs when the angler is standing, compared with more traditional methods such as a powered canoe.
+Powered fishing SUPs combines the advantages of engine-propelled shallow-water fishing vessels with the advantage of stability offered by SUPs when the angler is standing, compared with more traditional methods such as a powered canoe.

 Popularity

-According to the Outdoor Foundation's 2013 Outdoor Participation Report, stand up paddle boarding was listed as the most popular outdoor activity among first-time participants.
-The report stated that the median age of stand up paddle boarders was 28.
+According to the Outdoor Foundation's 2013 Outdoor Participation Report, standup paddle boarding was listed as the most popular outdoor activity among first-time participants.
+The report stated that the median age of standup paddle boarders was 28.

 The Outdoor Foundation's 2015 Special Report into Paddlesports found that 2.8 million (or 0.9%) of Americans participated in standup paddleboarding in 2014.
 This was up from 2.0 million in 2013.
 Ages 25–44 made up the highest percentage of overall contributors (47%).
 The highest participation rate was teenagers ages 14–17 (1.8%), with males comprising 76% of this age bracket.